networktocode/ntc-netbox-plugin-onboarding/README.md

 pip install ntc-netbox-plugin-onboarding
 ```

+> The plugin is compatible with NetBox 2.8.1 and higher

 To ensure NetBox Onboarding plugin is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the NetBox root directory (alongside `requirements.txt`) and list the `ntc-netbox-plugin-onboarding` package:

 ```no-highlight